lorddoig/pusher-clj/README.md

     [:pusher-clj.core/msg ["my_channel" "event1" "some-data"]]
     )
 ```

-The client is constructed with a pusher application key and a single callback
-that will handle all messages; this gives flexibility for you to use `core.async`
-or whatever other mechanism you like to process messages.

 There are various specs defining the shape of the data this library passes around.
 You can use them with `s/conform` and friends, but are especially useful as documentation.